LMSDev/Unity-Style-Guide/README.md

 If a class has a moderate amount of variables (5-10), all [Serializable](#serializable) variables should have a non-default Foldout Group assigned.
 A common category is `Config`.

-* To create Foldout Groups define a `[Serializable] public Class` inside the main class however this can have a performance impact.
+* To create Foldout Groups, define a `[Serializable] public Class` inside the main class.
+However, this can have a performance impact.
 This allows the use of the same variable name to be shared.

 ```
 [[Serializable](https://docs.unity3d.com/ScriptReference/Serializable.html)]